alfagamez22/chouTex/README.md

 When you collaborate, IP addresses are temporarily processed through signaling servers to establish direct connections.
 No project content is transmitted through our servers.

-### GitHub Integration
+### Repository Backup Integration
-The optional GitHub integration only activates when you explicitly enable it and provide your own GitHub token.
+The optional GitHub, GitLab, Gitea, and Forgejo (Codeberg) integration only activates when you explicitly enable them and provide your own token.

 ## Infrastructure